Generic Name: eletriptan (EL-e-TRIP-tan)

 - Serotonin syndrome is a possibly fatal syndrome that can be caused by eletriptan.
 Your risk may be greater if you take eletriptan with certain other medicines (eg, SSRIs, SNRIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.

 - Use eletriptan with caution in the ELDERLY; they may be more sensitive to its effects.

 - Eletriptan should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if eletriptan can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using eletriptan while you are pregnant.
 Eletriptan is found in breast milk.
 If you are or will be breast-feeding while you use eletriptan, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Dizziness; drowsiness; dry mouth; flushing; headache; nausea; weakness.
+Dizziness; drowsiness; nausea; tiredness; weakness.